NBA Playoffs: As conference finals open, LeBron about to catch Kareem again

 And roughly 75% of the rosters have changed since then as well.

-— Miami has the most holdovers from the bubble season, with six: Jimmy Butler, Bam Adebayo, Gabe Vincent, Tyler Herro, Duncan Robinson and Udonis Hasle.
+— Miami has the most holdovers from the bubble season, with six: Jimmy Butler, Bam Adebayo, Gabe Vincent, Tyler Herro, Duncan Robinson and Udonis Haslem.

 — Boston has five: Jayson Tatum, Jaylen Brown, Marcus Smart, Grant Williams and Robert Williams.